shahidfoy/Database/HW6/README.txt

 downloaded the wapp stack.
 Replace the htdocs file inside the 'apache2/htdocs' with the 'htdocs' provided in this project also make sure to use the tables created in HW5 to setup the database.

+Once you create the tables make sure to load HW6Load.sql into the database for the airline information

 for more documentation checkout: https://docs.bitnami.com/installer/infrastructure/wapp/